grocy/docs/tutorials/setup.md

 Depending on how you run your grocy instance, you might need to restart it after changes to the config.

+Please see the [example](/examples/examples.md) section for some ideas of how you can setup grocy.

 ## Helpful tools

 There are some great tools that can interact with Grocy that might be useful for you.
 Here is a short list that is most likely complete: